its-tushar-bit/sonatype-firewall-extension/contributing.md

 ### Don't

 * Don't fork this repository, we'd rather maintain branches here.
-* Do not introduce -SNAPSHOT dependencies on master, as it delays our ability to release from master.
+* Do not introduce -SNAPSHOT dependencies on main branch, as it delays our ability to release from main.
 It's ok while you are developing, but please ensure your pull request only references releases of new dependencies.
 * Do not make larger improvements that span outside of the context of the change.
 We would welcome those changes in a separate pull request (so please follow up with it).
 Avoid making formatting changes outside of the code in context,